clesssalvein/GlpiClient/README.md

 ![10-3](https://user-images.githubusercontent.com/9415718/179287541-a7864e8b-bd34-46fe-9663-d6e21449cc30.jpg)

-Also you have to turn ON API and add App-token
+Also you have to turn ON API and add an App-token

 ### API: